-'We have seen how proper industrial relations models can work on projects like T5 and we are keen for that to happen again.'
+'We have seen how proper industrial relations models can work on projects like T5.'

-The conference will also discuss the proposed merger of Amicus, GMB and T&G to form a super union of 2.5 million members with a 120,000 strong construction sector.
+The conference will also discuss the proposed merger of Amicus, the GMB and the T&G to form a super-union of 2.5 million members with a 120,000 strong construction sector.

-Mr Bayliss said: 'The merger talks are well on track and we will be looking to ballot our members by the end of this year over the proposals then to progress things during the first quarter of next year.
+Mr Bayliss said: 'The merger talks are well on track and we will be looking to ballot our members by the end of this year then to progress things during the first quarter of next year.

 'Construction is a key sector in the planned new organisation.'

-Construction union Ucatt is not part of the planned merger but has been involved informally with the on-going discussions despite publicly vowing to remain independent.
+Construction union Ucatt is not part of the planned merger but has been involved informally with the discussions.

 THE RACE to get involved in Britain's £70 billion nuclear decommissioning programme is hotting up as more US and domestic players join the fray.